 LM393 Sound Sensor

-- Features a high-sensitivity electret condenser microphone to capture sound waves
+- Features a high-sensitivity electret condenser microphone for sound detection

-- Utilizes the LM393 voltage comparator chip to provide a distinct digital output
+- Uses the LM393 voltage comparator to generate a stable digital output

-- Provides Dual Output: a digital switch (D0) and a raw analog signal (A0)
+- Provides dual outputs: digital output (D0) and analog output (A0)

-- Ideal for sound-activated switches, clap-lights, and simple noise detection alarms
+- Ideal for sound-activated switches, clap lights, and noise detection alarms

-- Compatible with microcontrollers like Arduino and Raspberry Pi
+- Compatible with Arduino, ESP8266, ESP32, and Raspberry Pi microcontrollers

 Product Details